Equipping primary care to identify and support people in distress

 - Delivering Advanced Training in Suicide Prevention (ATSP) to GPs

-- Providing referral pathways and online tools
+- Includes referral pathways and online mental health tools

 - Building and supporting local multidisciplinary collaborative networks, including coordinating professional development events